Nine Principles to Guide You

 Attain the serenity to accept the challenges that you cannot change

 (or can’t change right away) by finding your own mix of healthy coping strategies.
-These can range from prayer and meditation to confiding in a friend, taking care of a dog, watching a series, and getting sufficient exercise.
+The most important of these is to find the silver lining to the cloud that has settled over you–if at all possible.
+Other coping strategies can range from prayer and meditation to confiding in a friend, taking care of a dog, watching a series, and getting sufficient exercise.
 Again, experiment and see what works for you.

 Have the wisdom to know what you need to accept and what you can change for the better.